senecajs/seneca-in-practice/problems/plugin/problem.md

 ```

-and it could be consumed in this way:
+and it could be loaded in this way:

 ```javascript
 var seneca = require('seneca')()